SingularityUniversity/formassembly-theme/README.md

 ```
 Theme names cannot have space or non-alphanumeric characters in them.

-### Work on your Theme

-From the command line, run `gulp watch`.
-Leave the command running while you're working on the theme to ensure that the
+Once you're ready to work on the theme, run `gulp watch` from the command line.
+Leave the command running while
-build files are correctly updated.
+you're working on the theme to ensure that the build files are correctly updated.

 ```text
 gulp watch
 ```

+You should run `gulp watch` anytime you're resuming work on a theme.

 #### Edit your Theme Files